The-CSC207-Group/Project207/README.md

 * `exit` - Terminates the program.

 ### Patient Post-Login:
+* `view my info` - Shows the account username and health-number.
 * `view all prescriptions detailed` - Shows a list of all past and present prescriptions related to the patient, including the prescription header, body, date noted, and expiration date.
 * `view active prescriptions` - Shows a list of all presently active prescription headers related to the patient.
 * `view active prescriptions detailed` - Shows a list of presently active prescriptions related to the patient, including the prescription header, body, date noted, and expiration date.